Traffic Laws and Safety

 The fines are $50 for the first offense in seven years, $100 for the second and $250 for the third and subsequent offenses.
 Fines are subject to doubling if the offense occurs in a work zone.
 Courts may assess additional administrative fees.

 The first offense is not treated as a moving violation.
-A second or subsequent offense carries 4 demerit points.
+A second or subsequent offense carries four demerit points.

 You can talk using a hands-free headset and, while making voice calls, touch the phone to “activate, deactivate or initiate a feature or function on the device.”